-Balls Out would follow in 2011 to continued their revival of the heavy metal genre and debuted at 40 on the Billboard 200 chart and at 1 on the Billboard Comedy chart with first-week sales of 12,000 copies in the US.
+Balls Out would follow in 2011 to continue their revival of the glam metal (aka "hair metal") style of the heavy metal genre best known in the 1980s and debuted at 40 on the Billboard 200 chart and at 1 on the Billboard Comedy chart with first-week sales of 12,000 copies in the US.
 The Comedy hits chart?
 Indeed, Steel Panther's music is heavy metal peppered with tongue and cheek lyrical content.

 See All... ⏬

 Steel Panther released their first Live DVD British Invasion in September 2012.

 Their third studio album All You Can Eat (2014) would be released on the independent label 'Open E Music'.
 The third single, Gloryhole, was released in April 2014 on Steel Panther's own VEVO channel.
 On March 26, 2014 On March 26, 2014 the album was leaked online and available for downloading on various websites.